Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter9.md

 The last tip while playing is to write down your submissions, both the correct and incorrect ones.
 I can't tell you the amount of times I've entered the same answer wrongly into a question to eventually get points docked off my total.
 This will not only help you during the live CTF but afterwards if you are writing a blog on your walkthroughs.

 ### Strategies

+There are multiple strategies that you could use for attacking the questions during the competition.
+Usually they will be broken out into different categories by type of evidence such as Mobile / Computer / Network / Hunt.
+Some people prefer to try and finish all questions in one section before jumping to the next one.
+If you're really good at mobile forensics that may be a good strategy if you are less experieinced than other areas.

+Another potential strategy depends on how many points the questions are worth.
+Usually the more the points the harder the question.
+Some people prefer to try and get high point questions first to put large points on the scoreboard and put the pressure on other competitors.
+Others prefer to go for the lower point questions first and work their way up.

+My personal strategy is a combination of them all.
+I will typically go more towards the easy points first and work my way up from there but I will jump from different evidence categories once I get stuck for a time period.
+Depending on how much prework analysis has been done, I may have inferred references to areas that need to be analyzed so I may look at questions that I may already have answers for.
+At the end of the day it is up the whatever suits the player the best.

+And then there are the ones that are confident (sometimes too confident!).
+Some players knowing that they have the answers already will hold off on submitting for points until very late in the competition to mess with the other competitors.
+Some CTF competitions will freeze the board the last 15-30 minutes to make the final scores a surprise to all.
+I would advise against this tactic but if you're that confident then by all means.

 ## Takeaways